 As predictable as this may sound, we really see no good reason not to use a VPN if you’re taking your online security and privacy seriously.

-VPNs are just incredibly useful as this another layer of security on top of SSL protocols on websites, having a good antivirus, not downloading shady email, not sharing too much private information on social media, and so on.
+VPNs are incredibly useful as another layer of security on top of SSL protocols on websites, having a good antivirus program, not downloading shady software, not sharing too much private information on social media, and so on.
 Overall, they’re your next step towards using the web more consciously and with sufficient precautions set up.

-There’s really not a lot of downsides to them.
-Perhaps the only one being that your connection can sometimes slow down – after all, you’re routing your data through an extra server.
+There are not many downsides to them.
+Perhaps the only one being that your connection can sometimes slow down.
+After all, you’re routing your data through an extra server.

-But what do you think?
-Are you convinced to the idea of a VPN and think about getting one?
-Don’t forget about our huge review comparing more than 35 popular VPNs.
+What do you think?
+Are you convinced of the idea of a VPN and thinking about getting one?
+Take a look at our plentiful reviews comparing more than 35 popular VPNs.